raaidrizwan/raaidrizwan/README.md

 - 👀 I’m interested in anything involving aviation or similar technologies, software, and mathematics.
 - 🌱 I’m currently attending the University of Texas at Dallas, where I am majoring in Computer Science.
 - 💞️ I’m currently a new member of the Comet Solar Racing Team and have previously worked as a Data Processor at Appen Butler Hill, Inc, during the Summer of 2021.
-- 📫 I'll add how to reach me later!
+- 📫 You can reach me at https://www.linkedin.com/in/raaid-rizwan-3b3b89220/.